johnrsibert/JonzPandemic/index.md

 Instead, the prevalence of the disease grew relatively slowly through the spring, reaching a mid-summer peak.
 The disease was controlled for a second time, but **exponential growth resumed** in December and January.
-The CFR is generally lower the in New York and shows the same decrease of the summer.
+The CFR is generally lower than in New York and shows the same decrease of the summer.

 ## How dangerous is it?
 The number of reported deaths divided by the number of reported cases, or case-fatality ratio (CFR), is often considered to be a measure of the risk of dying from a pandemic [CDC Principles of Epidemiology](https://www.cdc.gov/csels/dsepd/ss1978/lesson3/section3.html).
-The following plots illustrate trends in deaths and cases and summarizes the current Case Fatality ratio.
+The following plots illustrate some of the relationships between an deaths and cases and summarize current Case Fatality ratioa.

 ##### Deaths vs Cases, Simplfied
 ![](https://raw.githubusercontent.com/johnrsibert/SIR-Models/master/assets/CFR_all_5.png)